rghorpade/blockchain-ekyc-sawtooth/README.md

 4. ***A brief description of the document*** - This information is stored in the blockchain in plain text / un-encrypted form and cannot be changed.

-5. ***The document*** - this document can be in pdf, word, excel, image or other formats and is stored in the blockchain in AES encrypted form and cannot be changed.
+5. ***The document*** - this can be in pdf, word, excel, image or other format and is stored in the blockchain in AES encrypted form and cannot be changed.
 The decryption key is stored in the relevant bank's dedicated database and does NOT go into the blockchain.

 ***When the above information is provided, this is what happens:***
 1. Hash of the uploaded file is calculated.
 2. The file is digitally signed using the private key of the uploader bank.
-3. File Data is encrypted using AES symmetric encryption.
+3. The file is encrypted using AES symmetric encryption.
-4. The encrypted file is converted into hexadecimal.
+4. The encrypted data is converted into hexadecimal.
 5. The non-encrypted data is converted into hexadecimal.
 6. Hexadecimal content is uploaded to the blockchain.